devilelephant/blacklist/README.md

-# Blacklist - IP Blocking Service
+# Blocklist - IP Blocking Service

 ## Goals
 Create a cloud native service in AWS:
 * REST endpoint to check if a given IP should be blocked
-* Auto-updating blacklisted IP service
+* Auto-updating blocked IP service
   * Load a configured set of sources from the [Firehol repo](https://github.com/firehol/blocklist-ipsets) on GitHub

 ## Project structure